Runner Authoring Guide

 You are fully welcome to also use the SDK for your language, which may offer useful utility code.

 The language-independent definition of a pipeline is described via a protocol buffers schema, covered below for reference.
-But your runner should not directly manipulate protobuf messages.
+But your runner need not directly manipulate protobuf messages.
 Instead, the Beam codebase provides utilities for working with pipelines so that you don’t need to be aware of whether or not the pipeline has ever been serialized or transmitted, or what language it may have been written in to begin with.

 Java